A Church Within a Church: Ermita Espinar Ruins

 The church was rebuilt in stone in 1600.
 It was in use until 1867, when it was abandoned after being ruined by a hurricane and other incidents.

 In 1967, the community wanted their parish reopened, so they began the construction of a new church that enclosed the ruins.
 They reopened in 1973 as the Parroquia Santuario Protomártires de la Immaculada Concepción.
-The Fransiscan Friars are once again holding services in this special place.
+The Franciscan Friars are once again holding services in this special place.

 Our Visit to Ermita Espinar